JohanesB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 2 : Write a function that returns the length of a string.
+task 3: a function that prints a string, followed by a new line, to stdout.